 The MPH in Palliative Care Research is designed for students wishing to pursue a service or academic career in palliative care.
 It will provide you with an excellent understanding of both research and public health issues, thus increasing your career opportunities.

 Dundee is ideally placed to deliver the MPH in Palliative Care.
-The Division of Population Health Sciences has several internationally recognised research programmes, with associated academic and research staff, and the Division also houses the renowned Health Informatics Centre (HIC) which provides researchers access to anonymised record-linked data.
+Population Health Sciences has several internationally recognised research programmes, with associated academic and research staff, and the also houses the renowned Health Informatics Centre (HIC) which provides researchers access to anonymised record-linked data.
 This includes routinely collected NHS patient datasets for the whole population.

 The MPH degree has been run successfully in Dundee for over 25 years and our past students now contribute to the global public health workforce.
 Building on this success, we are ideally placed to offer a new exit - in palliative care research - from the core MPH.
 The MPH Palliative Care Research presents an opportunity to integrate public health with quality palliative care research and the clinical palliative care services.
 This provides a rich learning environment for prospective students.

 The Co-Director of the course, Dr Deans Buchanan, was recently appointed Consultant in Palliative Medicine.
 The Tayside Palliative Care Service is well placed to support excellence in research and in research training.
 The varied clinical settings throughout Tayside provide an excellent basis for research projects.
 Clinicians from within the palliative care service will supervise dissertations and include: Dr Rosie Conway, Dr Claire Douglas, Dr Fiona McFatter, Dr Martin Leiper and Dr Alison Morrison.
 In addition, Dr Bridget Johnston, Reader in Palliative Care will also contribute to the teaching and supervision of students.

 - The necessary skills and expertise to enable you to undertake well designed research and interpret research data.